 Transit Area of Milpitas, Calif.

-The arrival of BART service in Milpitas combined with a rapidly-growing population in the transit area around the station means the need for bike/pedestrian crossings of the nearby barriers is also growing rapidly.
+The opening of BART service in Milpitas combined with a rapidly-growing population in the area around the station means the need for bike/pedestrian crossings of the nearby barriers is also growing rapidly.
 The map below, from the Transit Area Specific Plan, shows three blue hash-marked, double-ended arrows that indicate where pedestrian/cyclist barrier crossings are needed.
 The north/south crossing from the BART station to the Piper Drive area is already built at a cost of $14M.

 Milpitas PRT by LoopWorks

-As shown below, an initial dual-loop PRT system is proposed to include 4 miles of guideway connecting 12 stations for a cost of $60M (4 miles x $15M/mile), about the cost of Milpitas City Hall in inflation-adjusted dollars.
+As shown below, an initial dual-loop PRT system is proposed to include 4 miles of guideway connecting 12 stations for a cost of $60M (4 miles x $15M/mile), or about the cost of Milpitas City Hall in inflation-adjusted dollars.
 Operations & Maintenance (O&M) costs would run between $0.6M and $1.8M per year ($60M x 1-3%).

 Milpitas PRT Dual-Loop Configuration